MapleFlow

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose: 'Transcribe audio to text with timestamps using Whisper.'
-It specifies the verb (transcribe), resource (audio), and key feature (timestamps).
-However, it doesn't explicitly differentiate from sibling tools like 'ai_speech', which might handle similar audio processing tasks.
+The description clearly states the tool's function: 'Transcribe audio to text with timestamps using Whisper.'
+It uses a specific verb (transcribe), identifies the resource (audio), names the output format (text with timestamps), and the method (Whisper), which clearly differentiates it from sibling tools like ai_speech or translate.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.